How can adoption be a good choice? Isn’t it unnatural?

 What kind of fees and costs are associated with adoption?

-Adoption service fees vary from agency to agency, as do legal fees.
+Catholic Charities of Southern Nevada Adoption Services fees vary from agency to agency, as do legal fees.
 Sometimes adoptive parents assume the responsibility for a birthparent’s medical bills and other pregnancy-related expenses.
 These costs vary widely.
-Agency fees for adoptions through Catholic Charities are based on a sliding scale and are discussed at Orientation.
+Agency fees for adoptions through Catholic Charities of Southern Nevada Adoption Services are based on a sliding scale and are discussed at Orientation.
 Birthparent services are provided at no cost to the birthparents.

 Must the birthfather be involved in the adoption decision?